Aerospace & defense - Overview

 Our clients benefit from our extensive in performing aerodynamics research and testing that includes aircraft and airborne weapon systems such as missiles and aerial bombs.
-We operate and maintain many of the world’s most advanced aerodynamic testing facilities for our clients.
+Jacobs operates and maintains many of the world’s most advanced aerodynamic testing facilities for our clients.
 We also design and build wind tunnels and other test facilities for NASA and the U.S. DOD.
-Our services include work on weapon and vehicle aerodynamics, rocket and turbine propulsion systems, ballistics, and unmanned aerial vehicle (UAV) systems.
+Jacobs' services include work on weapon and vehicle aerodynamics, rocket and turbine propulsion systems, ballistics, and unmanned aerial vehicle (UAV) systems.

-The facilities we support offer wind tunnels and measurement technologies that allow our staff to provide our clients with specific and useful information for the continued improvement of their products – many of which have an unparalleled range of capabilities.
+The facilities Jacobs supports offer wind tunnels and measurement technologies that allow our staff to provide our clients with specific and useful information for the continued improvement of their products – many of which have an unparalleled range of capabilities.
 For example, our support at the aerodynamics facilities at Arnold Engineering Development Complex (AEDC) can simulate flight conditions from sea level to 300 miles and from subsonic velocities to Mach 20.
-We also perform testing and evaluation for NASA’s atmospheric air systems at Glenn Research Center and Langley Research Center.
+Jacobs also performs testing and evaluation for NASA’s atmospheric air systems at Glenn Research Center and Langley Research Center.

 Providing our warfighters with world-class equipment.

 For our clients, preventing injuries to the warfighter is a top priority.
 Our passion for people and our expertise in support services combine to make Jacobs a key partner to our clients in ensuring the safety of defense personnel.
 With years of experience and a drive for safety, our highly-skilled personnel provide support to clients at locations around the country and worldwide in the research, development, test, evaluation, distribution, and storage of personal protective equipment (PPE) and other protective systems.